 Don’t get lost in the medina

 The centre of the media is Place Moulay Hassan, a big pedestrianised square where you can grab a table in one of the cafés for the perfect people-watching spot.

 Shop the Essaouira souks

-As well as produce stalls selling fresh meat, fish and piles of aromatic spices (the custom Ras el Hanout blends are a good one to take home), there are also souks for hand-made jewellery or made-to-measure tailoring.
-You can also search for treasures at the flea market in La Joutia square.
-Elsewhere in the medina you can pick up gifts like local artworks, argan oil from cooperatives around town, and ornate marquetry boxes and furniture carved from thuya wood.
+As well as produce stalls selling fresh meat, fish and piles of aromatic spices (the custom-blended Ras el Hanout spice mixes are a good souvenir to take home), there are also souks for hand-made jewellery or made-to-measure tailoring.
+You can also search for treasures at the flea market in La Joutia square which takes place on Sundays.

 Listen to live music

 Gnawa used only three instruments – krakets (iron castanets), ghimbri (a three-stringed bass) and voice.
-You can hear it at the Gnawa Blues restaurant, or at the Gnaoua World Music Festival each June.
-As well as Gnawa, there’s also the Festival des Alizés in April for classical music or the Festival des Andalousies Atlantiques in November for Arab and Andalucian music.
+You can hear it at Gnawa Blues or the Café Des Arts in Essaouira, or there’s an annual Gnaoua World Music Festival each June.
+As well as Gnawa, there’s also the Festival des Alizés in April with performances of classical music, or the Festival des Andalousies Atlantiques in November which features Arab and Andalucian music.

-Learn to cook
+Learn to cook Moroccan food

-Or just eat your way around town
+Or just eat your way around Essaouira

 Catch a stunning Essaouira sunset